 Through its commitment to furthering the mission and goals of Florida Coastal School of Law, your Alumni Board of Directors is continually working to enhance alumni opportunities to socialize and network.
 Their work also helps the educational experience and reputation of your alma mater.
 The continuing success of Florida Coastal depends largely on the support of its alumni.
-The positive impression created by the improvements in our curriculum, facility, faculty, and staff are resulting in a larger, more competitive pool of applicants.
-In turn, the quality of our students and graduates is attracting a greater number of prospective employers.
+The positive impression created by the improvements in our curriculum, facility, faculty, and staff are resulting in a more competitive pool of applicants.
 Our alumni remain its most valuable resource in terms of referring potential students and providing potential internships, clerkships and jobs for its graduates.

 Alumni Board of Directors 2017-2018